mits-gossau/web-components-toolbox/README.md

 - [ ] video lazy loading analog src/es/components/web-components-toolbox/src/es/components/atoms/picture/Picture.js with intersection and data-src

 TODO in this branch:
+- [ ] wc-config logic at one place
 - [ ] wc-config fetch on event with string or dom element
-- [ ] wc-config logic at one place
 - [ ] hover on parent prototype
 - [ ] carousel teaser mobile different width
-- [ ] got imported more than once!!!